markausk/kostal-modbusquery/README.rst

 ..
 Warning::

-   Please note that any incorrect or careless usage of this module as well as errors in the implementation may harm your Inverter !
+   Please note that any incorrect or careless usage of this module as well as errors in the implementation may harm your Inverter!

    Therefore, the author does not provide any guarantee or warranty concerning to correctness, functionality or performance and does not accept any liability